-When you consider the bombast with which they hit the stage, the punch they conveyed in the studio, and the influence they had, it’s surprising that Jason and The Scorchers arose from almost trite beginnings: a young singer/songwriter moves to Nashville looking to twang and drawl his way to the big time hooks up with local musical outcasts.
-And the odd combination works.
+When you consider the bombast with which they hit the stage, the punch they conveyed in the studio, and their massive influence, it’s no surprise that Jason and The Scorchers worked so well even if it never earned the label “superstar.”

 Strange things, though, musical trends and tastes… the advent of “alternative” rock, epitomized by the likes of Nirvana, had a sweeping effect.
 Next thing you knew, bands like Uncle Tupelo and Wilco were in fashion and carrying the “alt country” flag.
 By 1993, Johnson wanted back in.
 It took some doing, but he convinced Jason and the Scorchers to reunite – Hodges being the primary sticking point.
 But with Johnson and Baggs being every bit as into their newfound sobriety as Hodges was, he decided to go for it, especially since Johnson was proposing only a brief tour – two weeks, sticking close to home and playing friendly haunts.
 They rehearsed and rolled – and reaction from fans knocked the band on its collective ass.
 Two weeks, hell!